-Sound quality is satisfying.
-It can’t be called truly wide range but it has a convincing tonal balance that sounds pleasing to my ears and it is powerful…with 800 mw per channel this radio will fill a room or patio with more audio than you would expect from its smallish size and unpretentious appearance.
+Sound quality is a bit on the dull side with a decidedly mellow sound on AM and slightly restricted bandwidth sound on FM.
+It can’t be called wide range but it is powerful…with 800 mw per channel this radio will fill a room or patio with more audio than you would expect from its smallish size and unpretentious appearance.
 Hearing stereo pouring from this small box was a real treat.

 I also liked its easy to use design and dedicated controls.
 A slider Stereo/Mono switch on the left side, clock and alarm setting and presets as simple to set and use as any digital clock or car radio, and no menus of any kind.
 Not a radio for tweakers, this is designed to be so straight forward that anyone can use it.

 The Sangean PR-D5 is a diamond in the rough.
 It so far outperforms the everyday “appliance” type of clock radio that I was amazed.
-I do wish it had a handle… some will criticize its lack of 1 KHz tuning steps on AM and lack of tone controls… and there are radios that add those features and many others as well…at a price.
-But for what it was designed to do…provide state of the art AM reception, very good FM reception and powerful sound in an easy to use, affordable package, the Sangean PR-D5 succeeds and does so very well.
+I do wish it had a handle… some will criticize its lack of 1 KHz tuning steps on AM and restricted audio bandwidth with no tone controls… and there are radios that add those features and many others as well…at a price.
+But for what it was designed to do…provide state of the art AM reception, decent FM reception and powerful sound in an easy to use, affordable package, the Sangean PR-D5 succeeds and does so very well.
 And yes…I think your Mom would like it too!